The Commonplace

 Main Finding

-Algorithmic credit systems improve some objective financial outcomes (better repayment behavior and greater financial resilience) but also increase subjective financial stress.
-These effects are not automatic: higher borrower capability and stronger institutional design amplify the positive impacts and reduce the stress increase.
-Financial well‑being therefore emerges from the alignment of technology, human capability, and governance rather than from automation/efficiency alone.
+Algorithmic credit systems improve objective repayment behavior and short-term financial resilience among users, but they are also associated with higher self-reported financial stress.
+Crucially, these effects are conditional: higher borrower human capability and stronger institutional design amplify the positive effects (better repayment, greater resilience) and attenuate the increase in financial stress.
+Financial well-being therefore emerges from the alignment of algorithmic systems, borrower capability, and governance — not from automation alone.

 Key Points